JnsLns/ptb_experiment_template/README.md

 *In addition to the basic docs below, each modifiable code file itself contains relatively detailed instructions on how to use it.*

+# TODO
+- Mouse speed multiplier, calibration,
+- How to use mouse input with controlled mapping
+- Motion tracking input

+# Presentation area

+The presentation area is an imagined rectangle centered within the screen.
+Its side lengths are set in degrees of visual angle during trial generation, through 'tg.s.presArea_va'.
+For instance:

+tg.s.presArea_va = [20, 10];    % [horizontal, vertical]

+It serves as a coordinate frame in which stimulus positions should be defined during trial generation.
+The origin is at the bottom left corner, the positive x-axis points to the right and the positive y-axis points upward.
+Degrees of visual angle should be used as units.

+Using the presentation area as coordinate frame means that stimuli positions are defined relative to the screen center rather than in relation to screen borders, making stimulus positioning independent from screen size.
+Thus, different screens can easily be used for the same experiment while keeping stimulus positions constant.
+The only thing that needs to be adjusted when switching screens is the physical screen size ('e.s.expScreenSize_mm' in generalSettings.m).

+If the field 'presArea_va' is not defined during trial generation, the default [0,0] will be used.
+This means that the coordinate origin for stimulus definition will be in the screen center, which should be convenient in most cases.

+# Optional settings during trial generation

+--- tg.s.useTrialBlocks

+Boolean, default if undefined: false.
+If set to true, trials are blocked.
+This allows implementing pauses for the participants or running other code between blocks.
+In detail, if 'tg.s.useTrialBlocks' is true:

+Each trial in 'tg.triallist' must be marked as belonging to one block.
+For this, define 'tg.s.triallistCols.block' and assign to it the number of a column of the trial list ('tg.triallist').
+This column must contain integers that identify the block number for each trial.
+Arbitrary integers may be used but each block must have a unique number and all trials with the same number must be in consecutive rows (else an error will be thrown).

+Any code in 's5a_blockBreak.m' (folder 'paradigmDefinition') will be executed before each block but the first one.
+Optionally, this can be further controlled by defining 'tg.s.breakBeforeBlockNumbers' and assigning to it an array of block numbers. 's5a_blockBreak.m' will then be executed only before the specified blocks (which may include the first one).

+Trial shuffling will occur only within and not across blocks (see 'tg.s.shuffleTrialOrder'), that is, block order is preserved.

+--- tg.s.shuffleTrialOrder

+Boolean, default if undefined: false.
+If set to true, the order of trials in the triallist will be shuffled at the outset of the experimental script, so that each participant will see a different trial order.
+If blocks are used (see 'tg.s.useTrialBlocks'), shuffling will occur only within blocks.

+--- tg.s.shuffleBlockOrder

+Boolean, default if undefined: false.
+If set to true, the order of blocks in the triallist will be shuffled at the outset of the experimental script, so that each participant will see a different block order.
+Obviously, this only comes to effect if blocks are used (see 'tg.s.useTrialBlocks').

 # Psychophysics experiment template using MATLAB & Psychtoolbox 3

 This template is designed to speed up the development of psychophsics experiments